Research segment

 “10-K Item 1: 'approximately 49% of our consolidated revenue was from outside the US'”

-“10-K Item 1: 'Approximately 46% of Journal Subscriptions revenue is derived from publication rights that are owned by professional societies and other publishing partners such as research institutions or foundations'”
+“10-K Item 1: 'Approximately 46% of Journal Subscriptions revenue is derived from publication rights that are owned by professional societies and other publishing partners'”

 “10-K Item 1: 'Learning accounted for approximately 35% of our consolidated revenue in the year ended April 30, 2025'”